 The Housing Authority of Champaign County requests the Certification of Consistency annually.
-An update to its Five-Year Plan for FY 2005-2009, the HACC Annual Plan for FY 2009 contains minor changes from the FY 2008 Plan reviewed by the Community Development Commission and City Council last year.
+An update to its Five-Year Plan for FY 2005-2009, the HACC Annual Plan for FY 2009 contains some minor changes and a significant change regarding Dunbar Court Urbana from the FY 2008

+Plan reviewed by the Community Development Commission and City Council last year.
+Following is a summary of those changes: